Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student studying computer science, mathematics and statistics at the University of Chicago, where I'm fortunate to work with Prof. Junchen Jiang on networked systems.
+I am a senior undergraduate student studying computer science, mathematics and statistics at the University of Chicago, where I'm fortunate to work with Prof. Junchen Jiang.
 Besides, I am fortunate to collaborate with Prof. Ravi Netravali (at Princeton) to work on video analytics.

 Currently, my research interests lie broadly in systems and networking.
-During my undergraduate years, I focused primarily on building resource-efficient networked systems for video analytics applications.
-In particular, I am interested in using ideas from traditional systems like video codecs to design systems that handle emerging machine learning workloads.
+During my undergraduate years, I focused primarily on building high-performing and resource-efficient networked systems for video analytics applications.

-I will be applying to PhD programs in Computer Science this autumn.
+I am currently applying to PhD programs in Computer Science that start in Fall 2023.

 ## Recent News
 **[May 2020]** Our DDS paper has been accepted and is to appear in **SIGCOMM 2020**.<br />